Capsaicin1/Etch-a-Sketch/README.md

-# Etch-a-Sketch
-Etch-a-Sketch project for The Odin Project
+# The Odin Project

+## Etch-a-Sketch - Foundations Course Final Project

+A browser version of an Etch-a-Sketch toy.